Cars in the 1920s: Rises in the standard of living

 As cars transformed from being a luxury to a commonplace household item, and as larger distinctions were made between the higher and lower classes, standards of living increased.
 The mass production of vehicles led to the mass production of newer technologies that went along with the theme of convenience in society at the time.
-Henry Ford set his cars at an affordable price for the middle classes in North America and Europe, and he paid his workers relatively well for the time period.
+Henry Ford set his cars at an affordable price for the middle classes in North America and Europe, and he paid his workers relatively well for the period.
 This influenced production in other industries, including in appliances.
 Soon, the average household had one car, refrigerator, stove, and washing machine.
 There became an evident difference between early times of hard work, and the times of ease and recreation during the Roaring Twenties.

 This transformation was noted by historian Ruth Schwartz Cowan in the novel More Work for Mother: The Ironies of Household Technology from the Open Hearth to the Microwave, in which she compared the work of the times.
 "A woman who is placing a frozen prepared dinner into a microwave oven is involved in a work process that is as different from her grandmother's methods of cooking as building a carriage from scratch differs from turning bolts on an automobile assembly line."